matt-desmarais/takserverscripts/README.md

 Wait for script to do its thing, it can take anywhere from 5 minutes (good vps) to 40 minutes (pi 4)

-chmod +x certs+letsencrypt.sh
+You must have a public ip/hostname to use this script in order for letsencrypt to work properly chmod +x certs+letsencrypt.sh
 </br>
 ./certs+letsencrypt.sh